Kokila0609/mslearn-ai-agents/Labfiles/04-semantic-kernel/python/Develop an Azure AI agent with the Semantic Kernel SDK.md

 Note: In most scenarios, just using az login will be sufficient.
 However, if you have subscriptions in multiple tenants, you may need to specify the tenant by using the --tenant parameter.
 See Sign into Azure interactively using the Azure CLI for details.

-When prompted, follow the instructions to open the sign-in page in a new tab and enter the authentication code provided and the username User1-54862101@LODSPRODMCA.onmicrosoft.com and the password qgbE7dG6.
+When prompted, follow the instructions to open the sign-in page in a new tab and enter the authentication code provided and the username.
 Then complete the sign in process in the command line, selecting the subscription containing your Azure AI Foundry hub if prompted.

 After you have signed in, enter the following command to run the application: